 Barriers and boundaries – these can be a lifesaver for your team, but this should be encouraged from a management perspective as well as an HR perspective.
 Your team shouldn’t feel bad for setting their boundaries, it should be part of your company culture and an expectation that no one should be answering emails past working hours.
 A good way to do this is to set ‘working hours’ in everyone’s calendar so that meetings can’t be booked too early or late and everyone is on the same page.

 Daily stand-ups – an important part of organisation and focus is to have a clear idea about what each individual will be focusing on that day.
 These can be really short meetings, and the aim should be to take turns in announcing what was completed the day before, and what should be worked on that day.
 This gives a great outline of which stage each project is at, if anything is being delayed, or if there are any blockers that someone else can help push through.

 Consider hybrid work – if productivity in a remote environment is looking like a problem for your team, hybrid work might be something to consider.
 This means bringing your team into the office a couple of days a week, and allowing them to work from home on other days.
 Here, collaboration is possible between individuals, but focussed solo time is also possible.

 Just because the working environment is changing and people aren’t as present in person anymore doesn’t mean it’s less important to focus on culture than it used to be because people aren’t around to see it.
 In fact, it’s even more important now to make people feel valued and part of a team even though they’re separate.
 Some things you should either keep doing or definitely implement if you don’t already:

 - Schedule both remote lunches for both teams and the whole company

 - Mental health practices, check in with team members and ensure everyone is on the right track.
-You could even set up something like meditation class vouchers.
+You could even set up something like meditation class vouchers or a wellbeing officer.